healthyregions/NJ-opioidenv/README.md

 In the research plan the following measures were also identified, which we will need to pull:
 - Access to bike trails
 - Walkability score
+    - Working solution: use walkscore indicator from 2012

 ### Data Sources
 The following sources were identified for each variable construct in the original proposal.
 Consider these starting points; we will identify the best available proxy for each variable construct.